fablabromagna-org/itlab_ble_midi_board/software/esp32/platformio_sources/flr_ble_midi_board/README.md

-# BLE MIDI footwitch board - ESP32 Firmware
+# BLE MIDI footswitch board - ESP32 Firmware

-Firmware for BLE MIDI footwitch controller using ESP32 microcontroller.
+Firmware for BLE MIDI footswitch controller using ESP32 microcontroller.

 ## General description

-> In this documentation we use the abbreviation FS in place of Foot Switch(es)
+> In this documentation we use the abbreviation FS in place of FootSwitch(es)

 This is the C++ firmware for BLE MIDI controller based on ESP32 chip.